jin-repo/RACCROCHE/documentation/manual.md

 `lenBLK.threshold`
 > The threshold for coocurrence analysis.
 > The default is `15000 `, which only counts blocks that are longer than 15 Kbp for cooccurrence.

+## Files
+The file structure is depicted in the [diagram of program architechture and file structure](./documentation/program-vs-file-structure.svg).
+All the input and output data is located in the project data folder (i.e. `~/RACCROCHE/project-monocots`).

+### Input

+`Genomes.txt`

+> An example showing the format genomes data (note that they must be delimited by tab characters):

+      genomeID  genomeName  ancestor  numChr
+      54711	    Acorus	1	12
+      51364 Spirodela 1	20
+      51051 Dioscorea	2	21
+      33908 Asparagus	3	10
+      25734 Ananas	4	25
+      33018 Elaeis	4	16

 # Module 1: construct gene families and list candidate adjacencies